 Not Telling Credit Card Companies You Are Traveling

 To avoid this, make sure you know the travel notification policies for your credit cards.
-If they require notification of where and when you will be traveling, and most do, then make sure you take care of this well in advance of your trip.
-You will also want to find out if your cards charge a foreign transaction fee for use outside the country, and how much they charge.
+Many credit card companies require advanced notice of when and where you will be traveling.
+Make sure you take care of this well in advance of your trip.
+You should also check to see if your cards charge a foreign transaction fee.
+If they all do, find out which has the lowest fees.

 Not Getting Currency Converted Before Leaving the Airport

-Not having currency converted when you leave the airport can possibly leave you in a tight spot as you may need it for public transportation or a cab almost immediately after landing.
-Even if you don’t need it immediately for transportation, it is always nice to have your currency converted when you leave the airport because you never know when you are going to need it for something.
+Not having currency converted when you leave the airport can leave you in a tight spot.
+You may need it for public transportation or a cab after landing.
+Even if you don’t need it immediately for transportation, it is always nice to have converted currency when you land.
+You never know when you are going to need it for something.

-Besides, you typically get better conversion rates in the airport than you do elsewhere, so it makes sense to take a little more time at the airport to get what currency you need converted.
+Besides, you typically get better conversion rates in the airport than you do elsewhere.
+So, it makes sense to take a little more time at the airport to get what currency you need.
 Even better, you can often find some real bargains if you monitor the exchange rate and shop around at home before your trip.

 Forgetting to Get the Right Phone Service

-Another thing that is easily overlooked when you fail to plan your trip properly is the phone and data service that you will need.
+Another travel mistake that is easily made when you fail to plan your trip properly is the phone and data service that you will need.
 If you are traveling domestically, this likely won’t be an issue.